It’s been a busy festive season and I haven’t been too bothered about training regularly, but I have fitted in quite a few parkruns.

 At the event, I met up with my friend, Teri, and ran with her and her children.
 They were all in festive fancy dress, which was really cute, but didn’t help us to go quickly.
 Teri’s daughter wanted to go under 30 minutes, so she completely smashed that goal.

 Getting up for Boxing Day parkrun was a little tougher, but I surprised myself by doing OK.
 It wasn’t a super quick time, but it was one of my better runs of 2015!

 My first run of 2016 was at Queen Victoria Country Park, which is a stunning location.
-I could have gone to Eastleigh parkrun, but that’s a muddy cross country location and my memory of Netley Abbey was that it was mainly on gravel and tarmac paths with a short finish section on grass.
+I could have gone to Eastleigh parkrun, but that’s a muddy cross-country location.
+My memory of Netley Abbey was that it was mainly on gravel and tarmac paths with a short finish section on grass.
 I didn’t realise that the course has changed since I was last there…

 It was great to see some of my friends at Netley Abbey, including Sharon and Loraine, who I haven’t seen for a long time.
 I also saw my work buddy and Thunder Run team-mate, Rikki, who ran with me for a short while.